Last Updated: June 2025 | Reviewed by Abbie Jacobs

 Massachusetts has emerged as a progressive leader in midwifery care, with certified nurse midwives (CNMs) enjoying expanded practice authority and growing recognition as essential healthcare providers.
 In 2024, the Massachusetts legislature passed landmark legislation mandating insurance reimbursement parity between CNMs and physicians, while the establishment of the Board of Registration in Midwifery signals the state’s commitment to advancing midwifery practice.

-This comprehensive evolution reflects Massachusetts’ response to healthcare challenges, including maternal mortality reduction and addressing racial disparities in perinatal outcomes.
+This comprehensive evolution reflects Massachusetts’ response to healthcare challenges, including efforts to reduce maternal mortality and address racial disparities in perinatal outcomes.
 With over 300 active CNMs practicing throughout the Commonwealth, these advanced practice registered nurses serve as primary healthcare providers for women throughout pregnancy, childbirth, and beyond.

 CNMs in Massachusetts now provide an expanded scope of services, including abortion care up to 24 weeks’ gestation, transgender health services, and comprehensive reproductive healthcare.
 According to the U.S. Department of Health & Human Services, more than 13.7% of births in Massachusetts were attended by midwives in 2023, demonstrating the growing trust in midwifery-led care.